Clyde F.C.: Groundsharing

 After the Great War began, in September 1914, a fire completely destroyed the grandstand at Shawfield.
 Clyde were forced to switch their home games for a while.
 Celtic, the club's East End neighbours, offered up Celtic Park as an alternative venue for home games.

-After Celtic Park suffered similar damage in March 1929, The club had to play the rest of their matches in the 1928–29 season at nearby Shawfield. (reciprocating an earlier arrangement in 1914 when Clyde suffered similar damage to their ground).
+After Celtic Park suffered similar damage in March 1929, they had to play the rest of their matches in the 1928–29 season at nearby Shawfield, thus reciprocating the earlier arrangement in 1914.

 On 1 March 1958 Clyde hosted Celtic in the Scottish Cup.
 Set for Shawfield, the match was moved to Celtic Park over safety concerns.
 However, Clyde still had home advantage because the home stand tickets were initially reserved for Clyde ticket holders with Celtic tickets ineligible.
 The Bully Wee won 2–0 in front of 65,000, with goals from Ring and Currie.
-The full back pairing of Haddock and Murphy were reported to have been immense.

 After quitting Shawfield in 1986, the club investigated several local options.
 Clyde secured an agreement with arch-rivals Partick Thistle to share their ground Firhill for five seasons until 1991.
-Despite reaching an agreement to move into Broadwood in 1990, it would not be until 1994 when the ground was ready, so Clyde shared with Hamilton Accies at their Douglas Park for a further three seasons.
+Despite reaching an agreement to move into Broadwood in 1990, it would not be until 1994 when the ground was ready, so Clyde shared with Hamilton Accies at their Douglas Park stadium for a further three seasons.

 The club negotiated a groundshare with Alloa to use Recreation Park for the club's first home game of the 2012–13 season, a first round Challenge Cup match against Partick Thistle.
 During pre-season work had begun at Broadwood to replace the grass pitch with an artificial surface (astroturf) and the pitch was not finished in time for their first home match of the season.
 Clyde were confident that the pitch would be completed and all the details finalised for the club's first home league match of the season in time for the visit of Peterhead.
 The match was switched to Recreation Park for the second successive home game after a pitch inspection carried out earlier in the week by the SFL decided that the pitch was not at the stage of completion as expected.
 Installation of the new surface was completed in time for the club's next home match of the league season.